JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 ---

-## 9. Future Work: Toward Cang Dynamics
+## 10. Future Work: Toward Cang Dynamics

 ### The "Cang Dynamics" Framework
 This research introduces **Cang Dynamics (仓氏动力学)**, a new field of numerical inquiry dedicated to understanding the deterministic influence of terminal digit stability on the evolution of leading numerical sequences.

-Named in honor of the author's mother (surname **Cang, 仓**), this framework shifts the focus from the magnitude of a number to its internal "momentum"—specifically, how the "extra interference" of carry-over functions as the primary driver for macro-patterns in the "Head."
+Named after the surname **Cang (仓)**, this framework shifts the focus from the magnitude of a number to its internal "momentum"—specifically, how the "extra interference" of carry-over functions as the primary driver for macro-patterns in the "Head."

 ### Expansion into Complex Sequences
 The discovery of **Recurstable Numbers** is merely the first milestone in Cang Dynamics.
 Future research will explore: